Wyoming Board of Professional Geologists

 BOARD OF GEOLOGISTS TO HOLD OPEN MEETING

 Communication with you is made primarily via email.
 Please be sure your email addresses and postal mailing address are kept up to date in our Board office records.
-Go to the licensees' page in this website, follow the link to complete the online address change form.
+Update your contact information here.
 We must receive contact information changes in writing.

 KEEP YOUR RECORDS CURRENT!!